dantsar/ECE465-Cloud_Computing/README.md

 The goal of this project is to explore blockchain applications and distributed computing.

 ## Features
 Rev 1a implements a single-node, multithreaded version that generates transactions between two wallets and creates a blockchain.
-Future
+Broken due to a race condition.
+Rev 1b fixed the race condition and implements mining and transactions.
+We still need to work on implementing Markle tries and blockchain validation, as well as code refactoring.

 ## Requirements
 + Java